Tavora-Lab/SubCodX/README.md

-🎥 SubCodx - Intelligent Subtitle Editor
+# SubCodx - Intelligent Subtitle Editor
-Created by: Tavora-kun
+Created By: Tavora-kun

-An open-source subtitle editor for Windows featuring OCR, AI transcription, synchronization tools, and much more.
-Built using Python and PyQt6.
+An open-source subtitle editor for Windows with OCR, AI transcription, synchronization tools, and much more.
+Built with Python and PyQt6.

-✨ Key Features
+## Main Features

-Complete Editing Suite: Edit text, start/end times, and subtitle styles (ASS).
+* **Complete Editing:** Edit texts, start/end times and subtitle styles (ASS).

-Automatic Transcription: Use OpenAI Whisper technology to transcribe video audio and automatically generate subtitles.
+* **Automatic Transcription:** Use OpenAI Whisper technology to transcribe the video audio and automatically generate subtitles.

-OCR Extraction: Extract subtitles directly from videos where they are "hardsubbed" (burnt into the image).
+* **OCR Extraction:** Extract subtitles directly from videos that have them "burnt" into the image.

-Integrated Translation: Translate your subtitles into dozens of languages with a single click.
+* **Integrated Translation:** Translate your subtitles into dozens of languages with one click.

-Flexible Encoding:
+* **Flexible Encoding:**

-Hardsub: Burn the subtitles directly onto the video.
+    * **Hardsub:** "Burn" the subtitles directly into the video.

-Softsub: Add subtitles as a separate track within MKV containers (muxing).
+    * **Softsub:** Add the subtitles as a separate track in MKV containers (muxing).

-Synchronization Tools: Adjust the timings for all subtitles or only the selected ones.
+* **Synchronization Tools:** Adjust the timings of all subtitles or only the selected ones.

-AI Upscaling: Improve the quality of low-resolution videos using Real-ESRGAN.
+* **AI Upscale:** Improve the quality of low-resolution videos using Real-ESRGAN.

-💻 How to Use (Pre-compiled Version)
+## How to Use (Pre-compiled Version)

-Go to the Releases section here on GitHub.
+1. Go to the **[Releases](https://github.com/Tavora-Lab/SubCodX)** section here on GitHub.

-Download the .zip file for the latest version.
+2. Download the latest version's `.zip` file.

-Extract all files to a folder of your choice.
+3. Extract all files to a folder of your preference.

-Run SubCodx.exe to start the program.
+4. Run `SubCodx.exe` to start the program.

-⚠️ Important: Keep all extracted files and folders together for the program to function correctly.
+**Important:** Keep all extracted files and folders together for the program to function correctly.